jaycode/valuation_course/README.md

 ```
 IF "Single Business(US)":
-    Lookup "Unlevered Beta" from the "Industry Average Beta (US)" sheet
+    Lookup "Industry Name" in the "Industry Average Beta (US)" to find "Unlevered Beta"
 ELSE IF "Multibusiness(US)":
     Get the weighted average of Unlevered Beta in the "Multi Business (US Industry Averages)" table
 ELSE IF "Single Business(Global)":
-    Lookup "Unlevered Beta" from the "Industry Average Beta (Global)" sheet
+    Lookup "Industry Name" in the "Industry Average Beta (Global)" to find "Unlevered Beta"
 ELSE:
     Get the weighted average of Unlevered Beta in the "Multi Business (Global Industry Averages)" table
 ```